ReplicaFlowOSS/replicaflow/docs/roadmap.md

 Technology follows philosophy.

-Never the other way around.
+Not the other way around.

 ---